sifive/wake/share/doc/wake/tutorial.md

 the `simplify` function which transforms paths into canonical form.
 In this, case `simplify` removes the leading `"./"`.

-If you look in `UnicodeData.txt`, you will see that it uses lines with comma separated values, one for each Unicode code point.
+If you look in `UnicodeData.txt`, you will see that it uses lines with semicolon separated values, one for each Unicode code point.
 Thus `lines` simply splits the `String` returned by `read` into each code point description.
 For each line, we then split it into the fields and pass the result to